Protein Sources and Variety

-As chicken is the most common protein found in raw food for cats and dogs, we start with chicken.
+As chicken (view our catalogue) is the most common protein found in raw food for cats and dogs, we start with chicken.
 Chicken has been domesticated and consumed as food for thousands of years, and is the most common type of poultry in the world.
 There are many varieties of chicken, including free range, organic, and conventional chicken, the difference being on the basis of breeding.
 Of the three, organic chicken is the most expensive because it is bred freely and is allowed to eat only organically prepared food.

 When it comes to things like protein synthesis, bio-availability, digestibility, muscle development, fat loss, and overall health impact: is beef or chicken the better choice?
 When comparing the amino acid profiles for chicken and beef sources, you’ll find that they are very similar.
 That is to say that they are all complete proteins and all have similar, adequate levels of essential amino acids.
 While there is some variation in composition, the difference is negligible and for all intents and purposes, meaningless.